A Dallas Cowboys football blog

 The Cowboys had three opportunities to take Montana, as they had the 27th, 55th, and 76th picks, but opted for Robert Shaw, Aaron Mitchell, and Doug Cosbie, respectively.
 Anyone who knows anything about the NFL will know that Montana was a star and was recently ranked as the fourth-best player to have ever been in the NFL in their centenary year.

-Montana's records speak for themselves, so missing out on him would have to be considered one of the biggest misses the Dallas Cowboys have ever had and one they probably still regret now, despite having the likes of Aikman lead them at after Montana's time.
+Montana’s records speak for themselves, so missing out on him would have to be considered one of the biggest misses the Dallas Cowboys have ever had and one they probably still regret now, despite having the likes of Aikman lead them at quarterback after Montana’s time.